-Blinstrubs is the old Lithuanian noble family of Scandinavian origin, known in Lithuania since 1580’s.
+Blinstrubs is the old Lithuanian noble family of Scandinavian origin, known in Lithuania since 1570’s.

 Family’s origin and geographical expansion

-An extract from “Heraldry of nobility of Grand Duchy of Lithuania” from 1658, written by historian Albert Vijukas-Kojelavicius describes Blinstrubs as following: Blinstrubs derives from Tautvilai, prospers in Duchy of Samogitia and province of Kaunas.
-Rich people.
-Possess family crest “Swan”.
-It is correct – Samogitia (Žemaitija) and Kaunas province are oldest known living places of Blinstrubs.
-The first and oldest Blinstrub’s patrimony was Alsia (Viduklė-Paalsė) estate, currently Blinstrubiškės (Viduklė parish).
-There, until 1736, lived sons and grandsons of family’s progenitors in Lithuania, Simon’s sons Peter and Caspar Blinstrubs.
-Later Blinstrub’s patrimonies were Pašaltuonis (Eržvilkas parish), Vizgirdiškės (Viduklė parish), Raulai (Viduklė parish), Kulva (Kulva parish), Pužai (Nemakščiai parish), Gabšiai-Gabšiškiai-Pakluonė (Raseiniai parish), Ugionys (Betygala parish), Czechov (Ariogala parish).
+In 1643 Caspars grandson Samuel Mosis married wealthy widow Anna Žaltytė Parčevskienė and moved to Kulva estate in Aukštaitija region.
+In that way the only Blinstrubs branch in Aukštaitija has formed.
+Later Blinstrub’s patrimonies were Pašaltuonis (Eržvilkas parish), Vizgirdiszki (Viduklė parish), Kulva (Kulva parish), Puzy-Legotiszki (Nemakščiai parish), Gabšiai-Gabšiškiai-Pakluonė (Raseiniai parish), Ugionys (Betygala parish), Czechov (Ariogala parish).
 In the XVII-XVIII centuries, Blinstrub’s habitats geographically slightly expanded.
-In Samogitia’s Viduklė, Nemakščiai, Raseiniai, Varniai, Adakavas parishes, new patrimonies has appeared – Macaliai, Pabalčiai, Daujotėliai.
+In Samogitia’s Viduklė, Nemakščiai, Raseiniai, Varniai, Adakavas parishes, new patrimonies has appeared – Macaliai, Pabalčiai, Daujotėliai, Urniežiai.
 In Aukštaitija’s Pagiriai, Siesikiai, Dapšioniai parishes – Karpiai, Šiliūnai, Dapšioniai estates.
-A little bit later appeared Urnieziai estate(Labunava par.).
-In 19th. century Blinstrubs began to move away from their patrimonies.
-The branch of Aukštaitija spread in Jonava, Labūnava, Siesikiai, Vepriai directions.
-The branch of Samogitia has been expanding towards Taurage, Telšiai and Šiauliai.
+In 18-19th. centuries Blinstrubs began to move away from their patrimonies.
+The branch of Aukštaitija spread towards Jonava, Labūnava, Siesikiai, Vepriai directions.
+Samogitia branch spread towards Telšiai, Šiauliai, Tauragė districts.
 However, knowing that in 17th.-19th. centuries Blinstrubs had large families, geographical expansion has remained relatively low.
-In 1888 began another Blinstrubs migration trend, which over time formed the second largest Blinstrubs community – emigration to the United States. ccording to 1930 US Census data, the first immigrants to the US in 1888 became Vytautas (Withold) Blinstrubas and Teklė (Tecla) Blinstrubienė.
+In 1888 began another Blinstrubs migration trend, which over time formed the second largest Blinstrubs community – emigration to the United States. ccording to 1930 US Census data, the first Blinstrub immigrant to the US in 1888 became Vytautas (Withold) Blinstrubas.

-Until 19th. century Blinstrubs presented themselves as Blinstrubs from Tautvilai, so it is possible that family has family relations with noble dukes family Tautvilai.
+Until 19th. century Blinstrubs presented themselves as Blinstrubs of Tautvilai, so it is possible that family has family relations with noble dukes family Tautvilai.
 Tautvilas (died 1263) was Duke of Polatsk and nephew of King of Lithuania Mindaugas.
 What is connection between Blinstrubs and Tautvilai is unknown.

-Family status in the state and society
+Family status in Lithuania state and society

 It can be assumed that the kings of the Swedish origin, Vasas, have chosen George and John as their secretaries, because of the Scandinavian origin of Blinstrubs.
-In the seventeenth century Blinstrubes not only enjoyed the privileges of being members of the royal elite but also had diplomatic skills.
-According to historian Adolfas Šapoka, George Blinstrub, during Swedish Deluge, was the only nobleman who had a document issued by the Swedish general, Magnus Gabriel de la Garde, which prohibited the Swedish army from plundering George’s estates and lands in Lithuania (A. Šapoka “Kėdainių sutartis” 1990).
+In the seventeenth century Blinstrubes not only enjoyed the privileges of being members of the royal elite but also had good diplomatic skills.
+According to historian Adolfas Šapoka, George Blinstrub, during Swedish Deluge, was the only nobleman who had a document issued by the Swedish general, Magnus Gabriel de la Garde, which prohibited the Swedish army from plundering George’s estates and lands in Lithuania (A. Šapoka “Kėdainiai treaty” 1990).

-In 17th.-19th. centuries Blinstrubs were landlords, but already in the beginning nineteenth century many Blinstrubs became farmers, and some began to move to the cities and towns.
+In 17th.-19th. centuries Blinstrubs were landlords, but already in the beginning nineteenth century many Blinstrubs became farmers and some began to move to the cities and towns.

 In early 2000s, in Lithuania lived over 130 Blinstrubs (males).
 If we add females Blinstrubaitės and Blinstrubienės and people with changed Blinstrubis name, we get about 250 Blinstrubs.
 Approximately the same number of Blinstrubs live in the United States – under 2016 telephone and address directories in the United States live 170 adults with name Blinstrub, 55 people with the surname Blinstrubas (male and female) and several females with the surname Blinstrubienė and Blinstrubaitė.
 Plus 33 adults with the changed surname Blinstrup.
 In 2015 in Poland lived 37 Blinstrubs, in Germany 16 Blinstrubs.
 Several Blinstrubs resides in the United Kingdom, Australia, Sweden and Brazil.
 In 2016 in Facebook you can find over 200 Blinstrubs account.
 Based on these numbers, it can be assumed that the current population Blinstrubs is about 650-700 people.